tumagonx/nwjs_docs_old/Mac-App-Store-(MAS)-Submission-Guideline.md

 For that reason, submission of NW.js apps to Mac App Store was complicated, though possible, before NW.js 0.12.3.

-NW.js already has wide exposure to Mac App Store thanks to many developers who've gone to great lengths in making their NW.js apps successfully accepted.
+NW.js already has extensive exposure to Mac App Store thanks to many developers who've gone to great lengths in making their NW.js apps successfully accepted.

 This guideline offers a complete walkthrough of the steps required to get your app published on the Mac App Store the easy way.
 For clarity, NW.js provides: